Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 But which is better for your project?

 Well, when it comes to value-for-money, Canva’s very affordable pricing makes it the better option for users on a tight budget.
-In particular, the ‘Canva for Teams’ plans is great value, letting 5 team members enjoy all of Canva’s premium features and assets for a monthly fee of just $29.99.
-At only $6 per month per team member, this is extremely good bang for your buck.
+In particular, the ‘Canva Teams’ plans is great value, letting your team members enjoy all of Canva’s premium features and assets for a monthly fee of just $10 (or even as little as $8.30 per per person per month if you opt for an annual subscription).

-(In fact, paying for a ‘Canva for Teams’ plan for a whole year is less expensive than a single month of Photoshop for a team of five users!)
+(In fact, paying for a five-person ‘Canva Teams’ plan for a whole year is less expensive than two months of Adobe’s Creative Cloud for a team of five users!)

 But price is not the only reason to opt for Canva.